Doctor of Philosophy (Ph.D.) – Character Education

 Features: Online coursework, concentration and dissertation advisor, on-campus residencies.

 Regent University recognizes the need to provide excellently trained professionals who can develop strong students by teaching and leading, not only in K-12 education settings, but also at the undergraduate and graduate levels of preparation.
-Through its’ doctoral program in education, Regent University has designed a concentration that specifically focuses upon sound theory and up-to-date research in the area of character education.
-In addition, the Character Education concentration builds upon and extends the recognized work of the National Character Education Clearing House, established at Regent University by the U.S. Department of Education.
+Through its online doctoral program in character education, Regent University has designed a concentration that specifically focuses upon sound character education theory and up-to-date research in the area of character education.
+In addition, the Ph.D. in Character Education builds upon and extends the recognized work of the National Character Education Clearing House, established at Regent University by the U.S. Department of Education.
 Participants in Regent University’s doctoral program, with a concentration in character education, will have at their fingertips the best materials currently available in the field, as well as interaction with faculty who are leading innovative and effective programs on a local, state, and national level.

 Hot Academic Jobs of the Future